jeapostrophe/reach-examples/crowdfunding/readme.md

     }
     ```

-### Does not allow contribute again
+### Does not allow multiple contributions from the same contributor

-The candidate does not yet allow a contributor to contribute more than once.
+The current implementation does not yet allow a contributor to contribute more than once.
 Right now it is binary: If you haven't contributed, contribute.
 If you have contributed, don't.
 See `contributorApi.reportContributed` in [index.mjs](index.mjs).

 ### Does not start from now

-The candidate does not yet allow a contributor to contribute without reviewing all previous contributions.
+The current implementation does not yet allow a contributor to contribute without reviewing all previous contributions.
 I question whether this is scalable.
 The contributor making Contribution #4000, for example, needs to review 3999 contributions before paying a new contribution.
 See Ethereum > [Contributor 5](#contributor-5) below.

-### Does not run on Algorand
+### Does not run correctly on Algorand

 The `parallelReduce` operator does not run correctly on Algorand.
 See Test > [Algorand](#algorand) below.